Running an HA Teleport cluster using AWS, EKS, and Helm | Teleport

 Step 7/7.
 Create a Teleport user

 Create a user to be able to log into Teleport.
-This needs to be done on the Teleport auth server,
+This needs to be done on the Teleport Auth Service,

 so we can run the command using